zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 * ``{prom-server-cert-file}`` is the path name of a certificate file in PEM format containing an X.509 server certificate that will be presented to Prometheus during TLS handshake.
-Relative path names are relative to the directory of the HMC credentials file.
+Relative path names are relative to the directory of the exporter config file.
 If the ``server_cert_file`` parameter is specified, the exporter will start its server with HTTPS, and otherwise with HTTP.

 * ``{prom-server-key-file}`` is the path name of a key file in PEM format containing an X.509 private key that belongs to the public key in the server certificate.
-Relative path names are relative to the directory of the HMC credentials file.
+Relative path names are relative to the directory of the exporter config file.
 The ``server_key_file`` parameter is required when the ``server_cert_file`` parameter is specified.

 * ``{prom-ca-cert-file}`` is the path name of a CA file in PEM format containing X.509 CA certificates that will be used for validating a client certificate presented by Prometheus during TLS handshake.
-Relative path names are relative to the directory of the HMC credentials file.
+Relative path names are relative to the directory of the exporter config file.
 If the ``ca_cert_file`` parameter is specified, the exporter will require from Prometheus to present a client certificate during TLS handshake and will validate it using the specified CA certificate chain (mutual TLS, mTLS).